 Anne received a B.S in Biomedical Engineering from Yale University and a Ph.D. in Bioengineering from the University of California (San Francisco and Berkeley).
 Before coming to UConn, she taught undergraduate Nursing and Kinesiology students for the Biology Department at the University of San Francisco, and most recently served as an Assistant Professor in the Department of Chemistry at Sogang University in Seoul, South Korea.
 Anne will co-direct the Honors to Opportunities Learning Community.

 Contact Anne with any questions related to the above and with questions about applying to the Honors Program.

-Current students: to schedule an appointment, please find her on AdvApp under Enrichment Programs.
+Current students: to schedule an appointment, please find her on SANDBOX under Enrichment Programs.